 Ultrasound PPT and PDF For Free Download

-Ultrasound PPT and PDF For Free Download: Ultrasound is a term which is used to explain sound of frequencies above 20,000 Hertz (Hz).
-20,000 is a range that is beyond the human hearing’s range.
-Frequencies which are between 1 – 30 MHz are like typical for diagnostic ultrasound.
-Distinct ranges of frequency are availed for examination of distinct parts of body and they are mentioned below:
+Ultrasound PPT and PDF For Free Download: Ultrasound is a term that is used to explain the sound of frequencies above 20,000 Hertz (Hz).
+20,000 is a range that is beyond the human hearing range.
+Frequencies which are between 1 – 30 MHz are typical for diagnostic ultrasound.
+Distinct ranges of frequency are availed for examination of distinct parts of the body and they are mentioned below:

 - 3 – 5 MHz for the abdominal areas